Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space: Conclusion and discussion

 Alternative models of the pairwise kSZ effect exist in the literature.
-For example, in \cite{Sugiyama2016}, authors applied $P^{\rm s}(k)$ calculated by the Largrangian perturbation theory at zeroth-(Zel'dovich approximation) and one-loop order to Eq.~(\ref{eq:P_kSZ_der}) and derived $P^{\rm s}_{\rm pv}$.
+For example, in \cite{Sugiyama2016}, authors applied $P^{\rm s}(k)$ calculated by the Lagrangian perturbation theory at zeroth-(Zel'dovich approximation) and one-loop order to Eq.~(\ref{eq:P_kSZ_der}) and derived $P^{\rm s}_{\rm pv}$.
 The model worked well for dark matter and can be used for halos by incorporating scale dependent density and velocity bias models.
 In \cite{Okumura2014}, the authors studied the density-weighted velocity statistics in redshift space by the distribution function approach (DFA), in which one-loop SPT and a free parameter describing the nonlinear velocity dispersion were adopted.
-This model has been successfully utilized to describe the observed pairwise kSZ correlation function from BOSS+ACT~\cite{DeBernardis17}.
-Furthermore, the deep learning technique has been proposed to reconstruct the velocity field from the kSZ effect, avoiding an independent estimation of the optical depth~\cite{WangYY2021}.
+This model has been successfully utilized to describe the observed pairwise kSZ correlation function from BOSS+ACT~\citep{DeBernardis17}.
+Furthermore, the deep learning technique has been proposed to reconstruct the velocity field from the kSZ effect, avoiding an independent estimation of the optical depth~\citep{WangYY2021}.

-As a summary, we expect that the $\tauT-f$ degeneracy can be robustly broken by carefully studying the pairwise kSZ effect in redshift space and on non-linear scales.
-In this sense, the prospect of the kSZ effect being an important cosmological probe is promising.
+As a summary, we expect that the $\tauT-f$ degeneracy can be robustly broken by carefully studying the pairwise kSZ effect in redshift space and on non-linear scales, {if we have a good knowledge of the non-linear galaxy density bias.
+Therefore, extra information of the cosmological structure formation can be extracted from the non-linear kSZ observation, and the kSZ effect will serve as a good supplementary probe of cosmology in the future.}